btodorovic/management-vrf/README.md

 |  17.3R1 up to 17.4R3  |  [1](#fake)   | [4](#mgmt_junos_inet0) |
 |  18.1R1 or newer      |  [2](#mgmt)   | [3](#mgmt_junos)       |

+We say that the network is managed ...

+* **IN-BAND** - if management traffic uses the same interfaces as non-management ("revenue") traffic.
+The routers are accessed through the production/revenue network.
+No dedicated interfaces are used for router management.
+  This method has been used in the industry for IP router management since late 1980s and it was popular among the first ISPs back in 1990s.

+* **OUT-OF-BAND** - if management traffic uses dedicated management interfaces to access the router.
+A dedicated Ethernet port connects to a dedicated management network (a.k.a.
+"DCN") and all communication between OSS/NMS and the router goes via that port.
+This method came originally from the transmission (SDH/DWDM) world, where various devices (e.g. ADM/DXC/ROADM and similar) are connected to a DCN and managed that way.
+Juniper Networks devices used to have a dedicated management port (usually referred to as **fxp0** or **em0**) since Day 1, when the first router (M40) was launched.

+See picture below for additional explanation.<br>

 <img src="ib-oob.png" width="75%" height="75%">

 <a name="fake">&nbsp;</a>